purplesyringa/blazingio/README.md

 ## How do I use this in produciton?

 You don't.
-For the love of god, don't use this anywhere but for programming competitions.
-If "**IT CAN TRIGGER ANY SORT OF UB ON INVALID INPUT, INCLUDING SECURITY VULNERABILITIES**" was not obvious enough, maybe consider that it overrides signal handlers by design.
+For the love of god, don't use this library anywhere but for programming competitions. **IT CAN TRIGGER ANY SORT OF UB ON INVALID INPUT, INCLUDING SECURITY VULNERABILITIES**.

 ## I'm really just a Codeforces participant, how do I use this?